GDPR for sales: How to find new customers without breaking the law!

 - Do you ask existing customers for referrals and recommendations?

-If you answered “yes” to any of the questions above, then GDPR is going to impact you and your organization.
+If you answered “yes” to any of the questions above, then GDPR has an impact you and your organization.

 Also, in case you think that the GDPR only impacts European businesses, you’d be wrong.